Hola-Gordon/3D-Image-Composer/Report.md

     <img src="./output/far.jpg" alt="Far option" width="400">
     <figcaption>Far option</figcaption>
 </figure>

-The three depth levels (close, medium, far) effectively create different perceptions of depth when viewed with red-cyan glasses.
-When tested with various subjects and backgrounds:
+The three depth levels create distinctly different perceptions when viewed with red-cyan glasses:

 - **Close**: Creates a dramatic pop-out effect where the person appears to be in front of the screen
-- **Medium**: Places the person at a natural middle ground depth that integrates well with most scenes
+- **Medium**: Places the person at a natural middle-ground depth that integrates well with most scenes
 - **Far**: Situates the person deeper in the scene, making them appear part of the background environment

 ### Anaglyph Quality

 The anaglyph images display proper color separation and depth when viewed with red-cyan glasses.
-The channel combination method provides a good balance between depth perception and color representation, though some color distortion is unavoidable due to the nature of anaglyph imaging.
+The channel combination method balances depth perception and color representation, though some color distortion is unavoidable due to the nature of anaglyph imaging.

 ### User Interface

-The single-page layout of the Gradio app provides a streamlined experience:
+The app's layout provides a streamlined experience with:
-- The side-by-side arrangement of inputs and outputs allows users to easily see the relationship between their selections and the results
+- Side-by-side arrangement of inputs and outputs
-- The sample galleries make it easy for users to experiment without needing to upload their own images
+- Sample galleries for quick experimentation
-- Clear section headings and visual organization guide users through the process
+- Clear section headings and visual organization
-- Status messages provide clear feedback on the processing state and any potential errors
+- Status messages providing feedback on processing and potential errors

 ## Discussion